 The dental options listed below are generally in order, from those most conservative to those that are much more invasive.
 The recommended treatment option depends mainly on the amount of healthy tissue you have and the amount of lost tissue that must be replaced to restore healthy function and appearance.

 - Dental fillings – A sturdy, tooth-like material is applied to “fill in” and repair the hole or cavity formed in the tooth.

 - Dental inlays or onlays – Material is applied to the damaged tooth surface between the cusps or tips of the tooth (inlays) or also to cover at least one of the cusps or points of the tooth (onlays or “partial crowns”).

 - Full-coverage crowns – Also known as a “cap,” the dental crown may be made from various metal or ceramic materials and is shaped and applied to cover the prepared natural tooth (the part of the tooth seen above the gum line).
-This restoration often follows root canal therapy and may also be used for tooth replacement (bridges or implant-supported tooth replacement).
+We may use crowns for tooth replacement (bridges or implant-supported tooth replacement).

-An entire tooth may also need to be replaced and rebuilt entirely if it is not a good candidate for root canal therapy or other endodontic procedures or if symptoms of infection persist despite treatment.
+An entire tooth may need to be replaced and rebuilt if the infection persists despite treatment.

 Gingival “restoration,” unlike dental restoration, essentially involves those procedures to restore the health of the gums that support, protect, and surround the teeth.
 Diseased gums may be removed, and tissue can be regenerated.